 What is this – “#” sign doing in a lot of Twitter tweets?
 Why do most of the webmaster and bloggers use this hash symbol in their tweets?

-This is the one of the question I found in my mail box today in the morning with the subject “### every one using ###”.
+This is one of the questions I found in my mailbox today in the morning with the subject “### every one using ###”.
 So if you are also among those Tweeple or Twitter users, who don’t know about the mystery ‘#’ sign than this post is for you!